r13i/egg-programing-language/README.md

     - Type `value` represents strings or numbers.
 Their `value` property holds the value of the expression.
     - Type `word` is used for identifiers, binding names, ..., with a `name` property holding the name string.
     - Type `apply` is used for applications, with an `operator` property refering to the expression being applied, and an 'args' property that is an array holding the arguments.

+### Additional features

+#### Arrays

+Arrays are implemented through the function `array` that builds the array from given arguments.

+Additional functions are :
+- `length` that returns the length of given array.
+- `element` that returns the array element at a given position.